5 Key Ingredients To A Successful Team

 Structure & Clarity

-Once you have the clarity of the plan with target goals and key performance indicators (KPIs).
-It becomes easier to measure what is needed from staff.
-The clarity of the core responsibilities of the role make it much easier for management and staff to agree on what productive work look like.
-It shifts the conversation from, "You're not doing well at your job."
-Which is subjective and feels like a personal attack to, "You closed 4 tickets this week.
-Everyone else on your team hit 15.
-So what happened?"
-Don't fear measuring your staff performance.
-Provided your KPIs are fair, people will love the visibility.
-People that resist metrics are usually under performers.
+Once you have clarity on your plan, including target goals and key performance indicators (KPIs), it becomes easier to determine what is expected from staff.
+Clear core responsibilities make it simpler for management and staff to agree on what productive work looks like.
+This shifts the conversation from, "You're not doing well at your job," which feels subjective and personal, to, "You closed 4 tickets this week, while the team average is 15.
+What happened?"
+Don’t shy away from measuring staff performance; fair KPIs provide valuable visibility, and those who resist metrics are often the underperformers.

 Meaning/Impact